The threshold conjecture for the energy critical hyperbolic Yang--Mills equation: Proof of the Threshold Theorem and the Dichotomy Theorem

 It follows that the conclusion of Theorem~\ref{t:bubble-off} is false, and thus its hypothesis is false.
 Hence we have reduced the problem again to the above alternative (i)--(ii).
 From here on, the proofs of the two theorems are identical.
 The analysis is largely similar in the two cases (i) and (ii), but there are still some differences so we consider them separately.

 \begin{remark} A difference in the properties of the solutions is that in the subthreshold case we can work globally in the caloric gauge, whereas otherwise we need the local solutions given by Theorem~\ref{t:local}.
-However this makes no difference in the proofs below. \end{remark}
+However this makes no essential differences in the proofs below. \end{remark}